 Claiming children’s dental treatment on Medicare

 The Child Dental Benefits Schedule (CDBS) commenced on 1 January 2014 and provides access to benefits for basic dental services to around 3.4 million children aged 2-17 years.
-Clifton Hill Dental provides services to eligible families and all services under the Child Dental Benefits Schedule are bulk billed through Medicare.
+Clifton Hill Dental provides services to eligible families under the Child Dental Benefits Schedule.